graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

 There is of course a small technical concern with implementing `forEach` in that `Grid` represents an *infinite* grid.
-I'll return to this concern a little later - for now thought let's focus on transcribing GOL and, specifically, the last piece of the algorithm which is contained within `tickCell`.
+I'll return to this concern a little later - for now though let's focus on transcribing GOL and, specifically, the last piece of the algorithm which is contained within `tickCell`.

 Returning to the heart of the algorithm there are four scenarios which can be treated separately.